TheRealDigitalMaster/NexusLocal/README.md

 # NexusLocal
-## Changelog (v0.36)
+## Changelog (v0.36.2)
-- Added Suika game
+- Added quicksand-light font to ab-cloak
-- Updated UI
+- Updated ab-cloak favicon

 ### v0.40 will be released soon.
-What I plan to add and change in the near future (update 3.5 to 5.0):
+What I plan to add and change in the near future (update 3.5 to 4.0):
 - EdgeNotFound (game)
-- Suika (game)
 - Markdown editor
 - Add more high quality games from [Scratch](https://scratch.mit.edu)
 - Image editor
 - Changes to UI

-### Notes for update v0.36:
+### Notes for update v0.36 - v0.36.9:
-- Update ab-cloak font to quicksand-light
-- Add Suika game
 - Add markdown editor
 - Add more games from Scratch
+- Update UI

 ###### Note: this project is being updated often.